 I would recommend anyone to get in touch with The Silver Line, loneliness comes out of the blue sometimes” With your vote we can ensure people like Jack will have somebody to speak to when they need it the most.

 To see the results and amounts that we have donated to previous charities click here

-If you are a UK-registered national charity and would like to be considered for our Community Matters Online initiative then please post your applications on headed paper for consideration to:
+If you are a UK-registered national charity and would like to be considered for our Community Matters Online initiative then please email your applications to:

 Please give a brief outline of the work your charity does along with details of any current projects that you are seeking funding for.
-This should be no more than one side of A4.
+This should be no more than 500 words.
 The Community Matters Team will then only contact you if your application is successful or if they require further details.